 Director: Tom Richey

-Mr. Tom Richey is a Global Executive at DXC Technology (formerly Computer Sciences Corporation).
+Mr. Tom Richey is Vice-President of Business Development, Global Cybersecurity, and Special Missions (CSM) at Raytheon Company.
+Previously, he worked as a Global Executive at DXC Technology (formerly Computer Sciences Corporation).
 Tom brings a unique combination of government, industry, and political leadership skills and accomplishments.
-Prior to joining CSC, Tom worked with IBM, Dell, and Microsoft.
+Prior to joining Raytheon, Tom worked with CSC, IBM, Dell, and Microsoft.
 Experience over a 30+ year career includes strategic planning in industry; congressional affairs; executive-level sales; and military (U.S. Coast Guard) service.

 Director: Brian Roemer

 Brian Roemer is Vice President, General Counsel, and a member of Abt's Management Advisory Group.
 He is responsible for advising the company on legal risk, managing the company’s legal matters, and overseeing partnerships with external legal counsel.
 Before joining Abt in 2013, Roemer served as corporate counsel at gategroup GmbH, a global airline services company.
 He worked with the executive team to address global issues including multi-jurisdictional regulatory issues, commercial contracts, and corporate social responsibility.
 Prior to this, he practiced law at Crowell & Moring LLP.
 He advised clients on issues such as ethics and compliance, federal regulations and government procurement, and competition.
 In the past, he worked for several years at a federal government contractor.
 Additionally, Roemer served as a Naval Flight Officer in the United States Navy..
 Roemer holds a J.D. from The George Washington University School of Law, a M.P.A. in Public Administration from the John F. Kennedy School of Government at Harvard, and a B.A. from the University of Vermont.